Kennnnnnyyyyyyyyy/GPMS/README.md

-# 🚪 Gate Pass Management System
+# Gate Pass Management System

-## 📦 Overview
+## Overview

-The **Gate Pass Management System** is a web-based application developed to efficiently manage the entries and exits of visitors and employees within an organization.
+The **Gate Pass Management System (GPMS)** is a secure, web-based application developed to efficiently manage the entries and exits of visitors and employees within an organization.
 This system automates the gate pass issuance process, tracks visitor and employee movements, and generates comprehensive reports, making it an essential tool for organizational security and visitor management.

+With advanced features such as **admin/employee authentication, two-factor security, meeting scheduling, and a powerful admin dashboard**, GPMS not only strengthens access control but also enhances the overall efficiency of organizational workflows.

+---

-## ✨ Features
+## Features

+### Authentication & Security
+- **Admin & Employee Sign In / Sign Up** – Dedicated authentication system for different roles with secure registration and login.
+- **Two-Factor Authentication (2FA)** – Adds an extra layer of protection with OTP-based verification.

+### Visitor Management
-- **Visitor Entry Management**: Record and manage the details of visitors, including their name, company, purpose of visit, entry and exit times, and vehicle information.
+- **Visitor Entry & Registration** – Record visitor details including name, company, purpose of visit, entry/exit times, and vehicle information.
+- **Gate Pass Automation** – Simplifies issuance and tracking of visitor passes.
+- **Entry & Exit Tracking** – Real-time updates of all visitor movements.

+### Employee Tools
-- **Local OD (Official Duty) Management**: Allows employees to apply for out-duty (OD) passes, specifying the visit location, purpose, and time of departure and return.
+- **Local OD (Official Duty) Management** – Employees can apply for out-duty passes, specifying visit details, departure, and return times.
+- **Meeting Scheduler** – Schedule and manage meetings with employees and visitors seamlessly.

+### Administrative Control
+- **Admin Dashboard** – Centralized monitoring hub for visitor logs, OD requests, meetings, and overall activity.
-- **Data Export**: Export visitor and OD records to Excel for further analysis and reporting.
+- **Data Export** – Export visitor, OD, and meeting records to Excel for reporting and analysis.
-- **Real-time Monitoring**: Track the current status of visitors and employees within the organization.
-- **User-friendly Interface**: Intuitive design with easy navigation, ensuring a seamless user experience.
+- **Real-time Monitoring & Updates** – Continuously updated dashboards showing active visitors, employees, and system activities.

+### User Experience
+- **User-friendly Interface** – Clean and intuitive design for both admins and employees.
+- **Seamless Workflow** – Optimized for speed, accuracy, and ease of use across all devices.
+-
 ## 🛠️ Technologies Used

 - **Backend**: ASP.NET MVC Framework, Entity Framework Core